libp2p/specs/pubsub/gossipsub-wip.md

 ## Router State

-The router keeps track of some necessary state to maintain stable overlay meshes and emit useful gossip.
+The router keeps track of some necessary state to maintain stable topic meshes and emit useful gossip.

 The state can be roughly divided into two categories: [peering